Timothy C. Hain, MD, Chicago IL. Return to Migraine main page. Page last modified: January 15, 2018

 Additionally, the use of oral contraceptives is generally contraindicated in women with migraine with aura (Allais, Gabellari et al. 2009).
 The risk of stroke is roughly 2-fold increased (Schurks, Rist et al. 2009).
 Non-estrogen containing birth control pills can be used safely in migraine with aura, according to Dodick (Dodick 2009).
 In other words, estrogen is to be avoided when possible in women with migraine with aura.

-Medications used in a somewhat special way in MM include:
+Medications used in a special way to prevent MM include:

 - Diamox 250 mg: Twice a day, 3-4 days prior to menses.
-We are again dubious.
+We are dubious.
+Tingling in the fingers and toes can be a side effect as well as increased urination.

-- Aspirin, Naproxen or Motrin, use a small dose for 3 days prior to anticipated menses (Sances et al, 1990)
+- Aspirin or Motrin, use a small dose for 3 days prior to anticipated menses (Sances et al, 1990)

 - mefenamic acid (Ponstel) : (250 every 6 hours, not to exceed one week)

-Abortive medications: These medications are used identically for migraine in general, look here for a discussion
+Abortive medications: These medications are used identically for migraine in general, look here for a discussion.
+Triptans on a one time basis may not be as durable in women with perimenstrual headaches however (Bhambri et al, 2014).

 It is generally thought that migraine often (77%) improves during pregnancy, especially in the 2nd and 3rd trimester (Sances et al, 2003).
 Some hold that migraine with aura does not improve.
 (Torelli et al, 2010).
 Most clinicians advise avoidance of migraine prevention medications, using instead dietary modification, ice, or simply rest.
 Botox injections would also seem to us to be a reasonable modality, as it is difficult to envision an effect of a local agent on the fetus.
 Acupuncture and some vitamins are also recommended by some, such as magnesium, riboflavin, and Co-Q10.(Airola, Allais et al. 2010).
 See this page for more information about how these are taken.